-It was a noteworthy year not just for the casualties incurred by disease—but even more so for the clear commitment that the men of the 47th had to preserving the Union.
+It was also noteworthy year due to the casualties incurred by disease—but even more so for the clear commitment that the men of the 47th had to preserving the Union.
 Many who could have returned home, their heads legitimately held high after all they had endured, instead chose to reenlist for additional three-year tours of duty when their initial service terms expired.

 So effective was the service of the regiment during this time that the residents of Key West paid their respects to Colonel Good by presenting a finely crafted sword to him as a measure of their respect for the man and his subordinates.
 The 17 May 1918 edition of The Allentown Democrat recorded what happened to the weapon as follows:

 Another gift [to the Lehigh County Historical Society] includes the sword, belt and sash presented by the citizens of Key West, in 1863, to Col. T. H. Good, commanding the 47th Pennsylvania Volunteers.
 This was given by his widow to the Allen Rifles, Company D, Fourth regiment, N. G. P. [National Guard of Pennsylvania], formerly commanded by the colonel, and is now turned over to the society by them.